Emivvvvv/btc-vanity/README.md

 ![My Image](example.png)
 ![My Image](examples-input-file.png)

-Here’s how you could rewrite the features section based on the information provided:

 ## Features

 - **Flexible Address Customization**: Generate Bitcoin addresses with prefixes, suffixes, or the desired pattern located anywhere in the address.